Canon 1300D vs Leica X Vario

 It is notable that the 1300D offers wifi support, while the X Vario does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 1300D and the X Vario have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the X Vario have been discontinued, but can regularly be found used on ebay.
 The 1300D was replaced by the Canon 2000D, while the X Vario does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 1300D and X Vario can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Leica X Vario Manual.

 So how do things add up?
 Is the Canon 1300D better than the Leica X Vario or vice versa?
 The listing below highlights the relative strengths of the two models.